atropos-null/LS/py119/py119_spot.md

 ## 6. Odd Number Sub-strings

 Write a function that takes a string of integers as input and returns the number of substrings that result in an odd number when converted to an integer.
+Needed help with this one.

 Examples: